Nepiki/Guides/Blaster-Master-(NES).md

 Classification: **End game challenge**

 As the description says, get to the end game credits without using a continue.
-Tuned for players who know the game the best.
+Created for players who know the game the best.
 Everyone starts with 3 credits and once you lose all your lives, you are given a chance to continue.
 If you use the continue, this achievement won't unlock when the end game credits roll.

 ![In One Go](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/25113.png) [In One Go](http://retroachievements.org/achievement/24731)